-Student will opt any one of the given three Soft core (Elective) and respective Lab Course-IV.
-The students are required to take one paper of Foundation course of their choice from any other MSc course/Department of M.D.
-University campus Rohtak.
-The students are required to take one paper (Interdisciplinary/Open Elective) of their choice from any other Subject/Department of M.D.
-University campus Rohtak.
+Student will opt any one of the given four Discipline specific elective course (D1 to D4) along with respective Lab Course(-D5)

+The students are required to take one paper of Foundation course (F) of their choice from pool provided by M.D.
+University Rohtak.
+The students are also required to take one paper Open Elective(O) of their choice from any other Subject/Department of M.D.
+University campus Rohtak/pool provided by M.D.
+University Rohtak.